 - massaging the soles of the feet with warm sesame oil and wiping it off after 15 minutes or putting on socks before getting into bed

-Other ayurvedic practices that with may help your RA symptoms include:
+Other Ayurvedic practices that may help your RA symptoms include:

 - herbs and other supplements